Google Analytics 4 for Shopify: complete setup guide 2026

 Predictive metrics for advanced users

-GA4 Predictive metrics such as "Purchase probability" and "Churn probability" only become active after sufficient data (minimum 1000 purchase events).
-This takes 3-6 months for starting webshops, but after that you get machine learning predictions that help with targeting.
+GA4 Predictive metrics like "Purchase probability" and "Churn probability" only become active after sufficient data (at least 1000 purchase events).
+For new webshops, this takes 3-6 months, but afterwards, you get machine learning predictions that assist with targeting.

 Use cases for predictive audiences: